Solving "Integer to English Words" LeetCode problem

 return result

-- First, we handle the hundreds (if there is any).
-We divide the
+- First, we handle the hundreds (if any).
+We divide num by 100 and floor it.
+For example, 123 gives 1.
+We append "One Hundred" to result.

 Step 3.
 Converting billions, millions, and thousands